andreagnecco/andreagnecco/README.md

 ### Hi there 👋

-I am Andrea, a graphic designer and digital illustrator who aspires a career as a front-end developer and UX designer.
+I am Andrea, an UX/UI designer and front-end development enthusiast.
 You can find more about me:

-- 🌱 I’m currently learning: Java, JavaScript, and HTML/CSS
+- 🌱 I’m currently learning: JavaScript and Reactjs.
 - 💬 Ask me about:
   - Cats
   - Videogames